 A 1952 aerial photo showed that the original location of the Capistrano Airport had been removed,

 and replaced with farming fields.

-as that is where it was depicted on the 1960 San Diego Local Aeronautical Chart.
+was on the 1960 San Diego Local Aeronautical Chart.

 It was described as having a mere 1,200' runway.